Afdlin Shauki: Politics

-Afdlin Shauki joined the People's Justice Party (PKR) in March 2021 alongside rapper Altimet.
-He had previously joined UMNO in 2012, supporting the Barisan Nasional (BN) government under Najib Razak.
+Afdlin Shauki joined UMNO in 2012, supporting the Barisan Nasional (BN) government under Najib Razak.

+He then joined the People's Justice Party (PKR) in March 2021 alongside rapper Altimet.
 In 2022, Afdlin contested the Setiawangsa PKR division chief position, challenging incumbent Nik Nazmi.
 Despite a "healthy contest" welcomed by Nik Nazmi, Afdlin lost by 110 votes.
 Following the election, he lodged a police report, alleging voting irregularities, including missing ballot papers and conflicts of interest among election officers.

 In April 2025, Afdlin Shauki contested the Setiawangsa PKR division chief position again and won, defeating incumbent Nik Nazmi Nik Ahmad with 631 votes against 563.
 This victory marked a reversal of his defeat in 2022.
 Nik Nazmi, who also served as a PKR vice president and the Minister of Natural Resources and Environment, was unable to retain his position despite his experience and political profile.

 Following his victory, Afdlin's leadership became a topic of public discussion after PKR deputy president Rafizi Ramli referred to him as a "professional comedian."
 In response, Afdlin emphasized his commitment to PKR and defended his background in the arts, asserting that diverse professional experiences should not constitute a barrier to political leadership.
 He further stated that he joined PKR during a challenging period following the Sheraton Move, when the party experienced significant setbacks, rather than waiting for opportunities when the party was in power.